section-engineering-education/engineering-education/content/articles/using-prime-react-in-react-applications/index.md

-### How to create a responsive React navigation bar using PrimeReact
-React is all about components, these helps us to reuse our JavaScript code over and over.
-It also maintains and update the page.
-React is used to build single page application and user interface.
+React is all about components, these help us to reuse our JavaScript code over and over.
+It also maintains and updates the page.
+React is used to build single-page applications and user interfaces.

-### Introduction
 PrimeReact is like CSS, which is used in styling the user interface of our application.
-But unlike CSS, PrimeReact has pre-defined style in each components, which we can use in our React application.
+But unlike CSS, PrimeReact has a pre-defined style in each component, which we can use in our React application.

 ### Table of contents
 - What is PrimeReact